 Register for courses and make add/drop changes to your schedule through online registration.
 It is important that you check the online registration application prior to your registration date and time each semester to see if you have a hold on your account.
 A hold on your account may prevent you from registering for courses or making add/drop changes.
 Please direct any questions regarding the hold to the appropriate office.

 The semester course offerings and information can be accessed through the course listing.
 Click the blue course title for further details, including the course description.

 For academic advising, undergraduate students should contact their Class Dean and graduate students should contact their Program Manager.

 Please remember the schedule is always subject to change, this includes faculty changes and course cancellations.

 Registration Process and Policies

 Most students register for courses through online registration.
 The link to online registration is located under the Academic Resources section of the Babson Hub.
-Students should refer to the undergraduate registration instructions or graduate registration instructions for more information.
+Students should refer to the Undergraduate Registration Instructions or the Graduate Registration Instructions for more information.

 Registration information and dates to access the online registration application are emailed to all applicable, active students.
 Students won’t be able to register when registration is closed.
 Please see the appropriate registration timeline for more information.